HughScott2002/Hunzo-Server/ReadME.md

 - Users should exercise due diligence when using our services
 - Any banking operations conducted through the platform are at the user's discretion

-We are committed to continuously improving and expanding the capabilities of Hunzo to deliver a secure, reliable, and user-centric USDC banking experience.
+We are committed to continuously improving and expanding the capabilities of Hunzo to deliver a secure, reliable, and user-centric banking experience.

 Join us on this exciting journey as we redefine the future of digital asset banking!